persapiens/Course/Project/Pipeline2.md

 For this milestone and project, you will continue to work in teams of 3 people.

+> Note: your project should retain the functionality of the previous milestone.

 ## General Tasks

 * Automatically configure a build environment and build job for a Java application (iTrust).